ligato/docs/docs/user-guide/concepts.md

 !!!
 Note

-    There is the example above and look over the code in [this example][datasync-example]).
+    There is the example above and look over the code in [this example][datasync-example].
 Information where etcd is running (IP address, port) must be provided upon etcd startup via the configuration file.

 The minimal content of the file may look as follows:
 ```
 endpoints:
   - "172.17.0.1:2379"
 ```
 The etcd config file is passed to the vpp-agent via the flag `--etcd-confg=<path>`.
 The file contains more fields where etcd-specific parameters can be set (e.g. dial timeout, certification, compaction, etc.).
-See [guide to config files][list-of-supported] for more details.
+See the [guide to config files][list-of-supported] for more details.

 Note that if the config file is not provided, the connector plugin will not be started and no connection will be established.
 If the etcd server is not reachable, the vpp-agent may not start at all.